4/30/24

 4/10/23

 In an elementary school classroom, a male teacher engages in a series of sexual acts with girls.
 A boy is being groped and trained by his male tutor.
-A Girl with a school bag on her back is taken into a car by men and sexually assaulted. ......
+A girl with a school bag on her back is taken into a car by men and sexually assaulted. ......

 We can now see these kinds of representations in manga, anime, video games, and other forms of entertainment.
 If you open the Internet screen on your smartphone, you may see banner ads for comics that depict children as objects of sexual desire, even if you don't want to look at them.
 Such works made in Japan have been translated into several languages for foreign audiences and have gained popularity under the name "hentai".